Best Baklava in Istanbul: Top 10 Baklava Shops

 Final words

 Ten shops is more baklava than any single trip needs, so pick two or three and compare houses.
 The differences in butter, nut, and syrup are real, and tasting them side by side is the fastest way to understand why Turks argue about this dessert.
-If the craving follows you home, our Turkish baklava recipe breaks the process into homemade steps.
+If your sweet tooth runs wider than baklava, our guide to the best desserts in Istanbul covers twelve more shops, and if the craving follows you home, our Turkish baklava recipe breaks the process into homemade steps.

-And if you would rather eat your way through the city with a local leading, join one of our Istanbul food tours.
-We have been running them since 2013, in small groups capped at 10 guests.
+And if you would rather eat your way through the city with a local leading, join our Taste of Two Continents tour: breakfast near the Spice Market, then a ferry across the Bosphorus to Kadıköy’s market streets.
+We have been running tours since 2013, in small groups capped at 10 guests.